Declarative Models¶

 and receiver

-then it will create automatically the following fields:
+model from Edgy, it automatically creates the following additional fields:

 sender_relation